lizmat/App-Rak/README.md

 --show-blame
 ------------

 Flag.
 Indicate whether to show `git blame` information for matching lines if possible, instead of just the line.
-Defaults to `False`. **TEMPORARILY UNAVAILABLE**.
+Defaults to `False`.

+Requires that the [`Git::Blame::File`](https://raku.land/zef:lizmat/Git::Blame::File) module is installed.

 --show-filename
 ---------------